scaleoutsean/eseries-perf-analyzer/kubernetes/samples/README.md

 If possible, make the WSP data source your Default data source in Grafana.
 That seems to cause less problems when EPA dashboards are imported in various approaches.

-#### Manually import Grafana dashboards
+### Manually import Grafana dashboards

 The EPA dashboards can be found in `./epa/plugins/eseries_monitoring/dashboards`, but importing them manually is another problem.

 Visit `http://${GRAFANA_IP}:3000/dashboard/import` to import them.
 You'll probably have problems here and should take another look at Ansible instead.

 At this time dashboard can be viewed, but without anything to see.
 If you get a blank page (like [this](../../images/kubernetes-04-grafana-dashboard-problem.png)), it's best to start the collector and then refresh a dashboard view.
-In this screenshot dbmanager we started earlier is sending data to InfluxDB.
+In this screenshot you can also see `dbmanager`, a container that was removed in v3.4.0.

 ![dbmanager data in Explorer](../../images/kubernetes-05-grafana-explore-dbmanager-data.png)